Glossary

 Execution Memory The persistent, structured record In Parallel builds from every meeting cycle.
 Tracks seven categories: goals and intent, decisions, risks, commitments, ownership changes, learnings, and skills in the room.
 The foundation the AI draws on when surfacing pre-reads, detecting drift, and proposing plan updates.
 Always capitalize.

-Execution Plan Dashboard The default view created automatically when a new Execution Scope is set up.
-Shows the scope's Priorities, Goals, and Summary widgets in one place.
+Execution Plan Dashboard The default view created automatically when a new Workspace is set up.
+Shows the Workspace's Priorities, Goals, and Summary widgets in one place.

-Execution Scope The unit of accountability in In Parallel.
-Everything — the plan, meetings, goals, decisions — lives inside a scope.
-A scope represents one area someone is accountable for: a team, project, program, customer account, or any other bounded area of execution.
+Workspace The unit of accountability in In Parallel.
+Everything — the plan, meetings, goals, decisions — lives inside a Workspace.
+A Workspace represents one area someone is accountable for: a team, project, program, customer account, or any other bounded area of execution.
 Always capitalize.

 Execution signals The meaningful information captured from a meeting by the Transcriber: decisions made, actions assigned, risks surfaced, commitments given, ownership changes.
 Signals drive the post-meeting report and plan updates — they are not stored as raw meeting notes.

-Goal An outcome the Execution Scope is accountable for.
+Goal An outcome the Workspace is accountable for.
 In Parallel supports three goal types: OKR (Objective + Key Results), KPI (ongoing metric), and Milestone (qualitative, with an Action Plan).

 In Parallel An Execution Intelligence platform.
 Connects recurring meetings to a Living Execution Plan so execution reality stays current without manual rewriting.